Byron Buxton Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fifth in MLB with a collective 10.1 strikeouts per nine innings.
+- The 10.6 strikeouts per nine innings put together by the White Sox pitching staff ranks second in the league.

-- The White Sox's 6.25 team ERA ranks 28th among all MLB pitching staffs.
+- The White Sox have a 5.97 team ERA that ranks 28th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 18 total home runs at a clip of 1.6 per game (third-most in the league).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (20 total, 1.7 per game).

-- The White Sox will send Lynn (0-1) to make his third start of the season.
+- The White Sox will look to Giolito (0-0) in his third start this season.

-- In his most recent time out on Thursday, the right-hander tossed 4 1/3 innings against the San Francisco Giants, allowing eight earned runs while surrendering nine hits.
+- In his last appearance on Friday, the right-hander tossed four innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering 12 hits.

 © 2023 Data Skrive.
 All rights reserved.